 Thanks to our work, SMA is a CHANGED disease.

 From the beginning, our goal has been to fill in the gaps and do what isn’t being done.
-Thanks to our work, SMA is a CHANGED disease.
-SMA now has an incredible treatment and a groundbreaking gene therapy potential cure for newborns, with more to come.
-Federal legislation we helped pass created an easier path to treatments for all rare diseases.
-And SMA was added to newborn and carrier screening recommendations.
+We funded cutting-edge research around the globe, spearheaded the Emerging Investigator Awards designed to recruit the next-generation of research leaders, and lobbied for increased Congressional support.
+Our work played a pivotal role in changing SMA and SMA now has multiple incredible treatments and a groundbreaking gene-therapy ‘potential’ cure for newborns, with more progress to come.
+Federal legislation we helped pass created an easier path to clinical trials for all rare diseases.
+And SMA was Federally added to newborn and carrier screening recommendations.

 Today, in tribute to the kindness and inclusivity Gwendolyn inspired wherever she went, we are building the first fully inclusive playground in Santa Barbara so all children have the opportunity to just be one of the kids.
 Gwendolyn Strong Foundation also continues to offer practical family support for the overwhelming expenses of life with a disability, helping give families greater independence.
 And we work to inspire courage through our brand, NEVER GIVE UP.
 As Gwendolyn taught us, we ALL have a reason to dig deep, do hard things, and live with a greater purpose.
 What is your reason to NEVER GIVE UP?